 Just as for all professional counselors, students are asked to maintain current liability insurance whenever they are in clinical experiences, including courses with clinical components.
 Maintaining liability insurance is demonstrated by submitting a photocopy of the current policy to the Clinical Coordinator.
 When renewing their policies, students must submit an updated copy to the Clinical Coordinator.
 It is assumed that a student does not have liability insurance if she or he does not have a copy in their clinical file or if she or he has an expired policy on file.
-Without insurance, a student may not be allowed to participate in clinical experiences.
+Without insurance, students in clinical settings may not be allowed to participate in clinical experiences.
 Students can obtain professional liability insurance at a discounted rate as a benefit of membership through national professional organizations.
-Link to the following agencies that partner with ACA, AMHCA, AAMFT, and ASCA for more information: ACA Insurance for Students, CPH & Associates, and ASCA liability insurance resources.
+Review the ACA, AMHCA, AAMFT, and ASCA websites for more information.